jenkinsci/pipeline-plugin/COMPATIBILITY.md

 - [ ] `ListSubversionTagsParameterValue` (`subversion`): [JENKINS-27718](https://issues.jenkins-ci.org/browse/JENKINS-27718)
 - [X] `authorize-project`: scheduled for 1.0.4

-## Custom steps
+## Custom Steps

-For cases when a first-class Workflow step (rather than an adaptation of functionality applicable to freestyle projects) makes sense.
+For cases when a first-class Workflow step - rather than an adaptation of functionality applicable to freestyle projects - is needed, the following are delivered:

 - [X] `parallel-test-executor`: supported with `splitTests` step since 1.6
 - [ ] `gerrit-trigger`: [JENKINS-26102](https://issues.jenkins-ci.org/browse/JENKINS-26102), [JENKINS-26103](https://issues.jenkins-ci.org/browse/JENKINS-26103)